eclipse-ee4j/cargotracker/README.md

   this occurs, you will need to stop the application and clean the database.
 You can do this by simply removing the cargo-tracker-data directory from the file system and restarting the application.
 This directory will typically be under $your-payara-installation/glassfish/domains/domain1/config.
-* While running with Liberty, you will notice a number of spurious errors.
+* While running with Open Liberty, you will notice a number of spurious errors.
 You will see shrinkwrap features warnings, message-driven bean warnings, the AggregateObjectMapping nested foreign key warning, I/O errors, etc. You can safely ignore these.
 They don't affect the application functionality.